Inside Houston’s Heartbreak — There’s Crying and Real Love in This UH Locker Room

 University of Houston coach Kelvin Sampson has cut down more than a few nets at the University of Houston.
 (Photo by F. Carter Smith)

 University of Houston's basketball program gets into the championship celebration.
 (Photo by F. Carter Smith)

 University of Houston coach Kelvin Sampson won UH's first conference championship trophy in 27 years in 2019.
-Then, he did it again this season.
+Then, he did it again in 2020.
+And 2021.
 (Photo by F. Carter Smith)